pgtipping/Synthalyst/memory-bank/activeContext.md

 - **Blog Content Categories Update**: Updated the content categories in the ContentGuide component to match the categories defined in content_creation-guide.md.
 The categories now include Innovation & Tech, Professional Growth, Learning Lab, Productivity & Tools, Industry Insights, and Community Corner, with appropriate descriptions and example topics for each.

-- **ContentGuide UI Fix**: Fixed overflow issues in the ContentGuide component by adding proper overflow handling, word-break properties, and ensuring all content stays within its container.
-This improves the mobile responsiveness and overall user experience of the blog creation interface.
+- **ContentGuide UI Improvement**: Enhanced the ContentGuide component layout with consistent padding and proper container sizing.
+Replaced the overflow-based approach with proper spacing and padding to ensure equal whitespace on both sides of the content.
+This improves the visual balance and overall user experience of the blog creation interface.

 ## Recent Changes